Porsche Cayenne

-The Porsche Cayenne is a series of mid-size luxury crossover sport utility vehicles manufactured by the German automaker Porsche since 2002 (Type 9PA or E1), with North American sales beginning in 2003.
-It is the first V8-engined vehicle built by Porsche since 1995, when the Porsche 928 was discontinued.
-It is also Porsche's first off-road variant vehicle since its Super and Junior tractors of the 1950s, and the first Porsche with four doors.
+The Porsche Cayenne is a series of automobiles manufactured by the German company Porsche since 2002.
+It is a luxury crossover SUV, and has been described as both a full-sized and a mid-sized vehicle.
+The first generation was known within Porsche as the Type 9PA (955/957) or E1.
+It was the first V8-engined vehicle built by Porsche since 1995, when the Porsche 928 was discontinued.
+It is also Porsche's first off-road variant vehicle since its Super and Junior tractors of the 1950s, as well as the first production Porsche with four doors.
+Since 2014, the Cayenne has been sold alongside a smaller Porsche SUV, the Macan.

-The second-generation Cayenne (Type 92A or E2) was unveiled at the 2010 Geneva Motor Show in March following an online reveal.
-The Cayenne shares its platform, body frame, doors and electronics with the similar Volkswagen Touareg and Audi Q7.
-It received a facelift in 2014 with minor external changes, and introduced a new plug-in E-Hybrid version, with its public launch at the Paris Motor Show.
+The second-generation Cayenne (Type 92A or E2) was unveiled at the 2010 Geneva Motor Show in March.
+The Cayenne shares its platform, body frame, doors, and electronics with the Volkswagen Touareg and Audi Q7.
+It received a facelift in 2014 with minor external changes, and introduced a new plug-in E-Hybrid version with its public launch at the Paris Motor Show.
 Since 2008, all engines have featured direct injection technology.
-The third generation (Type PO536) was unveiled in 2017 at Stuttgart.
+The third generation (Type 9YA or E3) was unveiled in 2017 in the German city of Stuttgart.

-The Cayenne is the first Porsche assembled outside of Europe, in Kulim, Kedah, Malaysia.
-Only the base model 3 liter V6 is assembled in Malaysia, while other models are imported from Slovakia.

-First generation (2002)
+First generation (E1 9PA; 2002)

-The Porsche Cayenne entered the market to a mixed reception, but it proved itself to have excellent performance for an SUV and had comparably good handling as well as powerful engines.
+The original Porsche Cayenne entered into the global market to a mixed reception, but it proved itself to have excellent performance for an SUV and had comparably good handling as well as powerful engines.
 The lineup initially consisted of the V8-powered Cayenne S and Cayenne Turbo.
 Later in the model cycle, VR6 and diesel-powered versions joined the lineup.
+In the eight model years of the E1 generation, a total of 276,652 units were produced.
+The name Cayenne was coined by Manfred Gotta.

-The base model is powered by a VW 3.2-L VR6 engine producing 250 PS.
+The base model Cayenne is powered by a 3.2-L VR6 engine producing 250 PS.
 The intake manifold is unique to Porsche, but otherwise the engine is largely the same as the VW engine.
 Acceleration from 0–100 km/h is 9.1 seconds with the manual transmission and 9.7 seconds with the Tiptronic S.

 Cayenne S

-The S is powered by a 4.5L V8 engine with a dry-sump lubrication system and variable valve timing.
+The S in the 955 pre-facelift 9PA is powered by a 4.5L V8 engine with a wet-sump lubrication system and variable valve timing.
 It produces 335 hp and 310 lbft of torque.
 Acceleration from 0–60 mph takes 6.9 seconds and the top speed is 150 mph.